 - Not offering warranties

 - Not offering repairs and spare parts

-- · Unfair businesses practices
+- · Unfair business practices

 - · Referral selling

-- Pyramid schemes
+- · Pyramid schemes

 - Unfair contract terms

-- Unconscionable conduct
+- · Unconscionable conduct

 - · Accepting payment without intending to supply

 - · Unlawful debt collection procedures

 - Product safety

-Lis two (2) key feature of each of the following legislations in relation to how they impact business operations.
+List two (2) key features of each of the following legislations in relation to how they impact business operations.

-Assessor instructions: Students must list two (2) key features of each legislation from the range of acceptable answers below.
+Students must list two (2) key features of each legislation from the range of acceptable answers below.

-Question 4 Legislation How it impacts business operations Contract law There must be an offer There must be an acceptance The offer may be conditional An offer may be revoked at any time prior to acceptance Acceptance must be made in response to and in reliance upon the offer Acceptance must be unconditional and unqualified (by not introducing another term or WHS / OHS changes a term in the offer) All businesses must put health and safety practices in place as soon as they start.
-Under Australian WHS/0HS (Workplace Health & Safety/Occupational Health & Safety) law a business must ensure the health and safety of all workers and not put the health and safety of other people at risk.
-Businesses must: • provide a safe work environment • provide and maintain safe machinery and structures • provide safe ways of working ensure safe use, handling and storage of machinery, structures, and substances provide and maintain adequate facilities provide any information, training, instruction and/or supervision needed for safety monitor the health of workers and conditions at the workplace.
-Workers must: take care of their personal health and safety take care not to do anything that could harm others follow WHS/OHS instructions follow the workplace's WHS/OHS policies and procedures The Privacy Act (1988) All businesses have the responsibility to protect the personal information of suppliers, workers and customers from theft, misuse, interference.
-Loss, unauthorised access, modification, disclosure.
-Customers have a right to see what personal information of theirs you have on record.
-Sensitive information must be stored in a secure area with access only given to those who need it for work purposes.
-Obsolete personal information must be destroyed or de-identified, as shredding Businesses need to follow the Australian Privacy Principles.
+Question 4 Legislation How it impacts business operations Contract There must be an offer law There must be an acceptance The offer may be conditional An offer may be revoked at any time prior to acceptance Acceptance must be made in response to and in reliance upon the offer Acceptance must be unconditional and unqualified (by not introducing another term or changing a term in the offer) WHS / OHS All businesses must implement health and safety practices as soon as they start.
+Under Australian WHS/OHS (Workplace Health & Safety/Occupational Health & Safety) law, a business must ensure all workers' health and safety and not risk other people's health and safety.
+Businesses must: provide a safe work environment provide and maintain safe machinery and structures provide safe ways of working ensure safe use, handling and storage of machinery, structures, and substances provide and maintain adequate facilities provide any information, training, instruction and supervision needed for safety monitor the health of workers and conditions at the workplace.
+Workers must: take care of their personal health and safety take care not to do anything that could harm others follow WHS/OHS instructions follow the workplace's WHS/OHS policies and procedures The Privacy All businesses are responsible for protecting the personal information of suppliers, workers Act (1988) and customers from theft, misuse, interference, loss, unauthorised access, modification, and disclosure.
+Customers have a right to see what personal information about them you have on record.
+Sensitive information must be stored in a secure area accessible only by those who need it for work purposes.
+Obsolute personal information must be destroyed as de identified for example, shredded Obsolete personal information must be destroyed or de-identified, for example, shredded.
+Businesses need to follow the Australian Privacy Principles.